 Travel by ferry from Athens to Crete

 I gotta admit, I love traveling by ferry in Greece!
 It’s part of the experience of a Greek island holiday and I’d recommend you to do it at least once.
 Their style of getting people and cars on these huge boats I can only describe as an organized mess and it truly fascinates me.

-You can check the video linked below from my Instagram, to see what embarking and disembarking look like: it’s not even a busy boarding.
+You can watch the video linked below from my Instagram, to see what embarking and disembarking look like; it’s not even a busy boarding.